mimvoid/neocities-site/src/content/fonts/collections/casadygreene/index.md

 And so began my curiosity.

-Robin Casady founded Casady Company in 1984, later renamed to CasadyWare.[^2] Mike Greene founded Greene, Inc. in 1986,[^3] which seemed to produce software.[^2] The two merged on August 1988 into Casady & Greene, producing both fonts and entertainment software.[^3]
+Robin Casady founded Casady Company in 1984, later renamed to CasadyWare.[^2] Mike Greene founded Greene, Inc. in 1986[^3] to make software.[^2] The two merged on August 1988 into Casady & Greene, producing both fonts and entertainment software.[^3]

 CasadyWare made bitmapped typefaces for the Macintosh called Fluent Fonts.
-They went on to produce the first downloadable PostScript fonts, beating the creator of PostScript, Adobe.
-These fonts were called Fluent Laser Fonts, abbreviated as FLF.
+They went on to produce the first downloadable PostScript fonts, beating the very creator of PostScript, Adobe.
+They were called Fluent Laser Fonts, abbreviated as FLF.
 Richard Ware digitized many of these fonts.[^4]

 Unfortunately, Casady & Greene struggled to stay afloat in the years leading up to 2003, and they closed their doors on 3 July 2003.
-Their many fonts can still be found on various font websites today.
+Their many fonts can still be found on various websites today.
 [Luc Devroye's page on Casady & Greene](https://luc.devroye.org/fonts-27509.html) holds a great image collection of their fonts.